When I saw my first siphon brewer, I was in awe.

 Now that we have some background on how this brewing method came to be, let’s talk about how it works.

-When heat is added to the bottom chamber that holds the water, some of it will begin to boil and create steam.
+When heat is added to the water chamber, the water will begin to boil and create steam.

-The steam starts to create pressure in the chamber and bubbles up through a tube connecting both chambers.
-You can watch this happen as the bubbles will start to travel up the tube in the middle.
+Next, the steam will create pressure in the chamber and bubble up through a tube connecting both chambers.

 After a while, the pressure will become too much and force the water up through the tube, toward the coffee at the top.

-You want to make sure that your water is staying just hot enough that it will keep the vacuum going but not enough for it to boil, so around 195 to 202 degrees Fahrenheit, or just off of boil.
+Therefore, ensure that your water remains hot enough to keep the vacuum going but not enough for it to boil.
+The temperature should sit at around 195 to 202 degrees Fahrenheit, or just off of boil.

-The Moka pot gives you a cup that is closer to espresso than drip coffee.
-Because of the lower pressure with the siphon brewer, you get a beautifully flavored, delicate cup of coffee where the tasting notes can shine through.
+In contrast, the lower pressure of the siphon brewer crafts a beautifully flavored, delicate cup of coffee, where the tasting notes can shine through!